raminderis/hello_factory/README.md

 python hello_world.py
 ```

-Or make it executable (Unix/Linux/Mac):
+Or, if you're on a Unix-like system (Linux/macOS), you can make it executable:

 ```bash
 chmod +x hello_world.py